Understanding Life Insurance Policy Lapse

 How Policy Lapses Create Taxable Income:

-When a permanent policy with outstanding policy loans lapses, the IRS treats the transaction as a "constructive distribution."
-You're taxed on the amount by which the cash value applied against your loans exceeds your basis (total premiums paid), even though you receive no actual cash.
+When a permanent policy with an outstanding policy loan lapses, the IRS treats the transaction as if the insurer paid you the cash surrender value and you immediately used it to repay the loan.
+You're taxed on the amount by which the cash value applied against the loan exceeds your basis (total premiums paid), even though no actual cash changes hands.
+The gain is taxed as ordinary income, not capital gain.

 Example: